zahoorbutt/UploadCSV/README.md

 This web based project was created in c# .net 4.5x using MVC 5, EFW 6 and SQL Server as DB This project accepts CSV files only
-This will save the uploaded file as is and save data in a table in SQL DB attached in the project
+This will save the uploaded file as is and save data in a table in SQL DB attached in the project I'm proud to have this done using MVC framework

+Let me know your thoughts @ zahoor_butt@hotmail.com